AnjaliPY/Simon-Game/README.md

 # Simon-Game
-Making Simon Game using Html, CSS and JavaScript
+Making Simon Game using Html, CSS and JavaScript.